thechildclinic/Praana/DEPLOYMENT.md

 2. **Deploy dist folder**
    - Drag and drop the `dist` folder to Netlify dashboard
-   - Or use Netlify CLI: `netlify deploy --prod --dir=dist`
+   - Or zip the `dist` folder and upload

 ## 🔧 Configuration Files